RyanrDavies/curvytron-client/README.md

 conda activate cc
 pip install websockets-client scikit-image
 ```

-Connect to curvytronserver from Python using WebSocket.
-Intended to be used as part of an environment for RL.

 ***
 To see the environment drawing the players, run the following in a python script, replacing "server_address" with the actual address of your curvytron server (e.g. 127.0.0.1:8080):